polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 Exchange the above invocation to *[p5.http.put-file]* if you wish to use PUT the file instead.

-The above _"put-file"_ and _"post-file"_ invocations, will not read the files into memory, before they're transmitted to your REST endpoint.
+The above _"put-file"_ and _"post-file"_ invocations, will not read the files into memory, before they're transmitted to your HTTP endpoint.
 But rather, copy the stream directly from disc to the request stream.
 This allows you to transfer huge files, without exhausting your server's resources.

 ## MIME support for POST and PUT

 Notice, instead of supplying a **[content]** or **[filename]** for your POST and PUT operations, you can alternatively have a MIME message automatically created for you, using the automatic plugin into [p5.mime](/plugins/extras/p5.mime), and POST or put a MIME message.
-If you wish to use this feature, you would instead of supplying a **[content]** or **[filename]** argument, supply one of the MIME types supported by p5.mime.
-Below is an example.
+If you wish to use this feature, you would instead of supplying a **[content]** or **[filename]** argument, supply a **[.p5.mime.save2stream]** node, containing one or more of the MIME types supported by p5.mime.
+Below is an example of creating a multipart/mixed MIME message, with two leaf nodes.

 ```
 p5.http.post:"https://httpbin.org/post"
+  .p5.mime.save2stream
     multipart:mixed
       text:plain
         content:Foo bar
       text:html
         content:<p>Foo bar</p>
 src:x:/../**/content?value.string
 ```

-Notice, the above construct, allows you to use the full feature set from [p5.mime](/plusing/extras/p5.mime), which among other things, allows you to create PGP encrypted and cryptographically signed MIME envelopes, such as the following is an example of.
+You can only provide one MIME message to the **[.p5.mime.save2stream]** Active Event, but this MIME entity could be a multipart, containing several leaf entities, as the above code illustrates.
+The above construct, allows you to use the full feature set from [p5.mime](/plugins/extras/p5.mime), which among other things allows you to create PGP encrypted and cryptographically signed
+HTTP MIME requests, such as the following is an example of.

 ```
+/*
-// Checking is PGP key exists from before, and if not, creating it.
+ * Checking if PGP key exists from before, and if not, creating it.
+ */
 p5.crypto.list-public-keys:SOME_DUMMY_PGP_KEYPAIR@SOMEWHERE.COM
 if:x:/-/*
   not